-Basil (Ocimum basilicum) is a lovely herb, the smell of basil is unmistakable.
-It is native to Indiana and tropical Asia.
-It is over 5000 years of use and is used throughout the world in many different types of food.
+Basil (Ocmum basilicum) is a lovely herb, the smell of basil is unmistakable.
+It is native to India and tropical Asia.
+It has over 5000 years of use throughout the world in many different types of food.
 Here’s some information on basil.

-Sweet basil is by far the most common variety, but there are actually more than 60 different cultivars of basil grown worldwide.
-For simplicity’s sake, let’s break them down into five distinct groups.
-There is culinary basil (which includes sweet basil), the darker basil used for vinegars, fine-leaf basil, lettuce-leaf basil (a big leaf that can be used to wrap things), and scented basils.
+Sweet basil is by far the most common variety, but there are actually more than 60 different varieties of basil grown worldwide.
+There are five distinct groups.
+There is culinary basil (which includes sweet basil), the darker basil used for vinegar, fine-leaf basil, lettuce-leaf basil (a big leaf that can be used to wrap things), and scented basil.

-If you want a wide selection of tastes, textures and smells, planting from seed is the only way to grow.
+If you want a wide selection of tastes, textures and smells, plant from seed.

-- Start with a plentiful, 20-row tray, which you can find in well-stocked garden centers or catalogs
+- Start with a flat with individual planting cells, which you can find in garden centers or order from catalogs

-- Fill the tray with a nice, lightweight, potting mix.
-Gently tamp a shallow ridge down each row.
+- Fill the cells with a nice, lightweight, potting mix.

 - Lightly sprinkle the seeds with the same potting soil to cover.
 Basil seeds are tiny and shouldn’t be planted much deeper than 1/8-inch.
-Repeat the process until you’ve planted a row or two of several different kinds of basil.
+Repeat the process until you’ve planted several different kinds of basil.

 - Once the seeds have been planted, it’s time to water.
 Because the seeds are so tiny, water gently from the bottom, giving them just enough to moisten the soil.
 You want to make sure that they don’t get over-watered and that they get plenty of light, the secret to healthy basil is to let the soil dry out completely between watering.